geeksforsocialchange/PlaceCal/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)
+- [ ] This change requires a change to the deployment process
 - [ ] This change requires a documentation update
 - [ ] Documentation update